How to Rent Out Your House in Denver

 Know the Basics of the Colorado Landlord-Tenant Laws

-A lease can be established in either of three ways, through a written- or verbal agreement, or after the exchange of a rent payment.
+A lease agreement can be established in either of three ways, through a written- or verbal agreement, or after the exchange of monthly rent payments.
 If any of these occur, it’d then mean that you and the tenant have entered into a legally binding agreement.
-Consequently, you must abide by certain rules and regulations.
-These include the following:
+Consequently, you must abide by certain state and local laws, rules, and regulations.
+These landlord-tenant laws include the following:

-• Maintain the property as per Colorado’s safety, health, and building codes.
+• Maintain the rental property as per Colorado’s safety, health, and building codes.

 • Carry out an eviction following the state’s eviction process.